Manual Testing | Interview Questions & Answers

 Q4.
 When Is Decision table testing used?

 Ans: Decision table, also called the cause-effect table, combines the input and output of the system for better coverage.
-This generally used when there are so many conditions in the software module.
+This is generally used when there are so many conditions in the software module.

 Q5.
 What is Rapid Application Development?

 Ans: Rapid Application Development is a software development process where the team gets requirements instantaneously based on a prototype from the client.
-This type of development is generally employed when there is the urgency of product deployment within 2-3 months.
+This type of development is generally employed when there is an urgency of product deployment within 2-3 months.

 Q6.
 What is component testing?

 Ans: Suppose in one software, there are 10 components.
 In this type of testing, the team tests each component thoroughly before testing it as a whole, called component testing.